ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### GetItemCommand

-The `attributes` behaves the same as in previous versions, but benefits from improved typing as well:
+The `attributes` option behaves the same as in previous versions, but benefits from improved typing as well:

 ```tsx
 import { GetItemCommand } from 'dynamodb-toolbox';